chuckremes/ruby-io/README.md

 * Rubinius 3.87 (minimum required version)
 * TruffleRuby (master as of 20171230)
 * JRuby (master as of 20180102)
-  ** The default Multithread policy warns about accessing IO methods from multiple threads.
-I haven't chased this down yet but I guess that JRuby's fiber pooling may be involved.
-Fibers are backed by a thread and can migrate between threads in a pool.
+  * The default Multithread policy warns about accessing IO methods from multiple threads.
+There is an open issue (find number) regarding a bug where `Thread.current` is incorrectly reported for thread-backed Fibers.
+While it tracks the proper parent thread internally, it reports the actual pool thread backing the running Fiber.

 ## Platform Support
 Tested and working on: